developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 ####STEP 1: Get USB drivers
 Visit the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=android%20usb%20drivers), download and install the latest driver from the list.

-For non-Zebra hardware, visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of device.
+For non-Zebra hardware, visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for the brand of device.

 #### STEP 2: Get Android ADT
-Visit the [Android Developer Tools page](http://developer.android.com/sdk/index.html), download and install the Android SDK to match your system (Mac OS X, Linux or Windows 32/64).
+Visit the [Android Developer Tools page](http://developer.android.com/sdk/index.html), download and install the Android SDK to match the system (Mac OS X, Linux or Windows 32/64).

 #### STEP 3: Update system path
-Add the full path to `adb.exe` to your system path.
+Add the full path to `adb.exe` to the system path.
 The EB installer and its utilities use adb to push files to Android devices.
-Since its location could vary with any given system, the path to adb.exe **must** be available system-wide so that EB can simply execute 'abd.exe' rather than repeating the explicit path with every push function.
+Since its location could vary with any given system, the path to adb.exe **must** be available system-wide so that EB can simply execute "abd.exe" rather than repeating the explicit path with every push function.

-To add the platform-tools path to your system's environment variable:
+To add the platform-tools path to the system's environment variable:

-* Right-click 'Computer' and **select -> Properties**
+* Right-click "Computer" and **select -> Properties**
-* Select 'Advanced System Settings' in the System Properties window
+* Select "Advanced System Settings" in the System Properties window
-* In the 'Advanced' tab, Click the 'Environment Variables' button to bring up a window similar to the one below:
+* In the "Advanced" tab, Click the "Environment Variables" button to bring up a window similar to the one below:

 ![img](../../images/getting-started/setup/setup-environment-variables-window.jpg)

-* In the <u>LOWER</u> window, scroll down to 'Path'
+* In the <u>LOWER</u> window, scroll down to "Path"
-* Select Path and click 'Edit...' to bring up the path for editing
+* Select Path and click "Edit..." to bring up the path for editing
-* Add a semicolon (;) to the end of the line followed by the path to 'abd.exe'
+* Add a semicolon (;) to the end of the line followed by the path to "abd.exe"
-* If you're not sure of the path, the following DOS command will reveal it:
+* If unsure of the path, the following DOS command will reveal it:

 		:::term